 And that’s it!
 Your site from MyKinsta is now ready to use locally.
 It does all the find and replace magic for you, so it’s accessible at the

 You can now do all of your testing and development locally.
 Another perk is that you could go offline and code.
 Then when you’re done, click the “Push to staging” to push the site back to MyKinsta.

 You might also notice that after you log in with your MyKinsta credentials, your gravatar will show up in the bottom left.
 Just like in the MyKinsta dashboard.

 How to create a custom WordPress site

 Your third option in DevKinsta is to create a WordPress site from a custom configuration.
+You can also create sites without a WordPress installation (empty sites).
 Follow the steps below.